Association for Bridge Construction & Design (ABCD)

 American Council of Engineering Companies (ACEC) of Pennsylvania

-The Homestead Grays Bridge, located in Homestead and West Homestead, Pennsylvania, spans the Monongahela River and the Waterfront, a 260-acre mixed-use development.
+The Homestead Grays Bridge, located in Homestead, Pennsylvania, spans the Monongahela River and the Waterfront, a 260-acre mixed-use development.
 The bridge was built in 1936.

 The Waterfront, located under the south portion of the bridge, was originally a 1225 housing development (known as the Ward) in 1936.
 In 1941, the United States Steel Company displaced the homes when the U.S. Government ordered the expansion of their steel mill to help support World War II.
 The mill closed in 1986 and the site was demolished by 1998.
 In 2000, the riverfront property was purchased by Continental Real Estate Companies, who started the redevelopment of The Waterfront.

 One of the unique features of the main bridge is the Wichert trusses, developed by E.M.
 Wichert of Pittsburgh, PA in 1930.
 This was the first bridge to utilize this type of truss.
 Since that time, there have only been a few bridges built in the world using this truss design, which lacks a vertical member at the interior supports of the continuous trusses.